mediacloud/backend/README.md

 MediaCloud Python API Client
 ============================

-This is the source code of the python MediaCloud API client module.
-This client is still *under construction*, because so is the API.
+This is the source code of the python client for the [MediaCloud API v2](https://github.com/berkmancenter/mediacloud/blob/master/doc/api_2_0_spec/api_2_0_spec.md).

+*You need an API key to use this, so be sure to ask us for one first!*

 Installation
 ------------